pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 The append() method identifies the next available index in the array, and then assigns the item to that index in the array.

-(The average performance of the ``append()`` method is proportional to the log of the index in the array, to the base of the array size used in the big array, rounded up to the nearest integer, plus one.
-For example, if the array size is 10000, then it will take only 50% longer to assign the 100,000,000th item than the 1st one.)
+The performance of the ``append()`` method is proportional to the log of the index in the array, to the base of the array size used in the big array, rounded up to the nearest integer, plus one.
+For example, if the array size is 10000, then it will take only 50% longer to append the 100,000,000th item to the big array than the 1st one.
+By the time the 1,000,000,000,000th index is appended to a big array, the ``append()`` method will take only twice as long as the 1st.

 .. code:: python